collective/collective.developermanual/source/components/zcml.rst

 Overrides
 ==========

-Besides :doc:`layer overrides <serving/layers>`, ZCML provides more hardcore way to override things in buildout.
+Besides layer overrides, ZCML provides more hardcore ways to override things in buildout.
 These overrides can also override utilities etc. and overrides take effect during ZCML parsing, not when site is run.

 * Create ``overrides.zcml`` file in your egg to the same folder as ``configure.zcml``